Figure 1. Main UI window

 Level Manager — Open the Level Manager to create, edit, or delete levels.

-Settings — Open the Settings window to adjust project settings.
+Settings — Open the Settings window to adjust project and application settings.

 Help

-Help Center — Opens the Help Center in the default browser.
+Help Contents — Opens the Help Center page in the default browser.

 About — Opens the About window.